How Smart Gardeners Pick Plants That Improve Soil Quality

 Using Cover Crops to Improve Your Soil

 Whenever your garden or beds aren’t in use, add some cover crops to protect your soil from erosion, suppress weeds, and foster a healthy soil microbiome.
+Cover crops improve soil over time and can be selected for specific needs.

-Legumes like clover or winter peas can fix nitrogen for depleted soils.
-Daikon Driller radishes can help to break up the soil for future plantings.
+To improve clay soil, plant Daikon Driller radishes to help break up the soil for future plantings.

 Having living roots will stimulate microorganisms and help cycle nutrients through your soil.
 The more types of plants you’re able to find to fit your garden, the more benefits your soil will see in the coming years!